idahgakii/IdahK/README.md

 Here are facts about me to get you started:

-- 🔭 I’m currently working on a new exciting project.Stay tuned ..
+- 🔭 I’m currently learning to use the Angular framework through my current projects ..
 - 🤩 I'm very passionate about personal and financial wellbeing, and productivity.
 - 🌱 I’m currently learning how to handle and generate files/reports using Java + Spring
 - 👯 I’m looking to collaborate on any backend projects.I love learning anything new (good things, of course 😅)  under the sun